^

 • pain and weakness in the legs.

-Upper and inferior vena cava syndrome
+Superior and inferior vena cava syndrome

-Treatment of the syndrome of the upper and lower hollow veins is assigned depending on the degree of occlusion and its localization.
-Conservative therapy involves the reception of fibrinolytic, anticoagulant and disaggregant drugs.
+Treatment of superior and inferior vena cava syndrome is prescribed depending on the degree of blockage and its localization.
+Conservative therapy involves taking fibrinolytic, anticoagulant and antiplatelet drugs.

 Complications and consequences

-Diagnostics of the syndrome of the inferior vena cava
+Diagnostics inferior vena cava syndrome

 Instrumental diagnostics:

-• Doppler ultrasonography;
+• Doppler ultrasound examination;

 • duplex scanning;

-• method of magnetic resonance or computer phlebography.
+• magnetic resonance or computed phlebography method.

 What do need to examine?